underworldcode/UWGeodynamics/docs/source/Manual.rst

-UWGeodynamics uses ``uwgeodynamicsrc`` configuration files to customize all kinds of properties, which we call ``rc settings`` or ``rc parameters``.
+UWGeodynamics uses ``uwgeodynamicsrc`` configuration files to customize all kinds of properties, which we call ``rc settings`` or ``rc parametres``.
 For now, you can control the defaults of a limited set of property in matplotlib UWGeodynamics looks for ``uwgeodynamicsrc`` in four locations, in the following order: